bogeeee/restfuncs/DEVELOPMENT.md

 ```bash
 npm run build
 ```
 This compiles the /**/dist/mjs which are what's used from the browser/vite packager.
 Then cd into the examples and `npm run dev` them.
+_eventually remove the /package-lock.json if examples still stick to old packages_